CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-The required fields for the output include the grade ID and the submission ID associated with the job, as well as `shell_responses`, which maps to an array of `GradingScriptCommandResponse`s.
-These response objects are generated by execution of a `BashGradingScriptCommand`, and contain the original command, a boolean denoting whether or not the command timed out, the command's status code (if applicable), and the resulting STDOUT and STDERR content.
+The required fields for the output include the grade ID and the submission ID associated with the job, as well as `shell_responses`: an array of `GradingScriptCommandResponse`s.
+These objects are generated by execution of a `BashGradingScriptCommand` and contain the original command, a boolean denoting whether or not the command timed out, the command's status code (if applicable), and the resulting STDOUT and STDERR content.

-The optional fields are the following:
+`GradingJobOutput`s may also _potentially_ contain:

 - `tap_output` : The Test Anything Protocol (TAP) contents from a successful test execution.
 - `errors` : An array of execution error messages (i.e., in the VM program) received from executing the grading script.